casper-borretzen/casper-borretzen.github.io/_posts/2024-06-04-roguelike-devlog2.md

 - `FindLeftLeaf()` Traverse the tree downwards and leftwards until a leaf is found.
 Returns a reference to the found leaf.
 - `FindRightLeaf()` Traverse the tree downwards and rightwards until a leaf is found.
 Returns a reference to the found leaf.
 - `LeafToLeafRight()` Traverse the tree from leaf to leaf in a rightwards direction.
 Returns a reference to the found leaf.

+A binary tree contains nodes, so I'll need to create a node class.
+I'll call this *BspNode*.

 The *BspNode* has an `id` that auto increments on the creation of a new node, a static `minSize` that defines the minimum allowed size for a node, `height` & `width` dimensions, a position relative to the tree stored as `x` & `y`, and references to it's `parent` node, the two `children` nodes and the `tree` it belongs to.
 The node optionally also contains `room` data.
 Upon creation the node splits itself, randomly either horizontally or vertically into smaller and smaller nodes recursively until the minimum size is reached.
 When the minimum size is reached a room is created in the node.
 The nodes at the bottom of the tree that contain rooms are called leaves.
 A leaf can be identified by not having any children.
 All nodes except for the root node has a parent and a sibling.
 The root node can be identified by not having a parent.